pepa65/vpa/README.md

 `sudo vpa server vpa.key auto 12345`

 The first example uses port `443`, the default.
-The last example specifies port `12345`, and everything else is set to the default values.
+The second example specifies port `12345`, and everything else is set to the default values.

 ## Example usage on the client

-`sudo vpa client vpa.key (server IP or hostname)`
+`sudo vpa client vpa.key my.doma.in`

 If a port different than `443` needs to be used, specify it after the server's IP or hostname.

 ## That's it

-Once the vpa-server is started and the vpa-client is started, the encrypted connection is established and the routing is arranged.
+Once both the server and the client are started, the encrypted connection is established and the routing is arranged.

-To disconnect, hit `Ctrl-C` on either the client or server.
+To disconnect, hit `Ctrl-C` on either the client or the server.

 ## A note on client DNS